SuperagenticAI/superquantx/README.md

 ## 📄 License

-SuperQuantX is released under the [MIT License](LICENSE).
+SuperQuantX is released under the [Apache License 2.0](LICENSE).
 Feel free to use it in your projects, research, and commercial applications.

 ---